induna-crewneck/Raspberry-UpCheck/README.md

 ```
 crontab -e
 ```
-add the following line at the end of the file:
+add the following lines at the end of the file:
 ```
 0 */3 * * * sudo python /root/Raspberry-UpCheck/UpChecker.py
+@reboot python /root/Raspberry-UpCheck/BootNotifier.py
 ```
 (I think 'sudo' is needed here.
 I had it set up without it previously and it didn't reboot.
 You can cut the internet connection and see if it rebooted with 'uptime' command.